dtudk/pythonsupport-page/docs/python/Installing_packages.rst

 .. note::

-   If you get the error message ending in "(mach-o file, but is an incompatible achitecture (have 'x86_64', need 'arm64'))", run the following instead:
+   If you get the error message ending in "(mach-o file, but is an incompatible architecture (have 'x86_64', need 'arm64'))", run the following instead:

 .. tab:: {{ windows }}